Guides

 Cost and upkeep

-For a comparable wall, the two are usually in the same neighborhood on price.
-Board and batten often runs a touch higher because of the extra layout.
-Every batten intersection has to line up cleanly, and openings, outlets, and switches all have to be planned into the grid rather than just covered over.
-Shiplap is a bit more forgiving to install, but it asks for care in keeping those reveals perfectly even across the whole wall.
+For a comparable wall, the two land in the same neighborhood on price.
+Board and batten tends to run a touch higher because of the extra layout work.
+Every batten intersection has to land cleanly, and outlets, switches, and openings all get planned into the grid instead of worked around after the fact.
+Shiplap is a bit more forgiving to install, but it demands discipline: those reveals have to stay perfectly even across the full run of the wall.

 On upkeep, both are low-maintenance when they're built right.
 The honest caveat is dust.
-Shiplap's horizontal gaps and board and batten's top rails both catch a little, and an occasional wipe keeps them sharp.
+Shiplap's horizontal gaps and board and batten's top rails both collect a little, and a wipe now and then keeps them sharp.
 Painted finishes clean up easily and touch up easily, which is one more reason most accent walls are paint-grade.

 Guides by AVP Construction JAX in Northeast Florida, Jacksonville, FL